JulianVidal/AGDA_HTML/reports/index.md

 # Compiling the top 5 modules with most descendants took 4:33

 # Compiling the top 10 modules with most descendants took 4:32

+# Compiling test 3 using the merge cyclic graph and choosing two indeces took 9:52

+# Compiling test 4 using cyclic graph sorting with length of descendant instead of topo took 9:35
 ```